OpenDolphin/website/src/assets/content/about.md

 # What is OpenDolphin?

 OpenDolphin is a project whose goal is to build a community-owned, privacy-first and centralized social network for everyone.
-A place where users come first and the community is invited to participate in creating a better platform for everyone.
+A place where users come first, and the community is invited to participate in creating a better platform for everyone.
 We want to build a social network that is not only private and secure, but also: fair, not-for-profit, democratic and censorship resistant.